Rules for Specimen Fish Claimants

 All claims (including weight based claims) for elasmobranch (all ray, skate, shark and dogfish) species must be accompanied by photograph(s) showing the fish on a measuring mat (or equivalent) with its total length clearly visible.

 LENGTH BASED SPECIMENS: Many species are eligible as length based and weight based specimens (see list Eligible Species; Freshwater Species and Eligible Species – Marine Species).
-Common Skate, White Skate, Porbeagle Shark, Undulate Ray and Angel Shark (aka Monkfish) are eligible as length based specimens ONLY.
+Flapper Skate, White Skate, Porbeagle Shark, Undulate Ray and Angel Shark (aka Monkfish) are eligible as length based specimens ONLY.
 Fish must be measured belly down (point to point from the nose to end point of the tail and not over curve of body) on a suitable measuring device.
 Nose to be touching front plate and full extent of fish (total length) being measured to be photographed and submitted with claim.
 Existing claim form to be used.
 Fork length only for Porbeagle & Blue Shark.
 Wingspan length also required for Common Skate & Undulate Ray (fish to be measured on mat/tape NOT over curve of body).

 The identification of a fish must be fully documented where there is a possibility of its confusion with any other (and particularly larger) species.
 For this reason, the Committee in respect of some species insists on scales from the fish; close up photographs or the actual body as actual proof of identification before it will consider claims.